 Our weekly handwriting focus will be linked to the Soundwaves phoneme being studied at that time.

-Mathematics teaching will focus on the following areas:
+Mathematics teaching will focus on the following areas in Term 3:

 Students will consolidate their mathematical knowledge by relating what they learn to real life problems and to other areas of the curriculum.
 They are encouraged to use a variety of strategies to solve mathematical problems.